dotnet/fsharp/ISSUE_TEMPLATE.md

 ### Repro steps

-Please provide a the steps required to reproduce the problem
+Please provide the steps required to reproduce the problem

 1. Step A